-If communicating parties agree that CD.code will only convey ConceptIds, then there is no current support, according to the rules of the datatype specification and the SCG rules, for unambiguously communicating DDescriptions using available CD attributes.
+If communicating parties agree that CD.code will only convey ConceptIds, then there is no current support, according to the rules of the datatype specification and the SCG rules, for unambiguously communicating descriptions using available CD attributes.

 In the future, if alternative standard term-phrase composition rules become part of the SNOMED CT standard (and are regarded as such by relevant communicating parties) then the value of displayName could be generated according to these to be specified rules.

-B.4.2.4 Compositional SNOMED CT EExpression without an associated human-readable string
+B.4.2.4 Compositional SNOMED CT expression without an associated human-readable string

-If neither a pre-crafted human-readable string, nor a relevant fragment from analysed narrative text is associated with a single code or compositional SNOMED CT EExpression, then:
+If neither a pre-crafted human-readable string, nor a relevant fragment from analysed narrative text is associated with a single code or compositional SNOMED CT expression, then:

 The minimal representation pattern MAY be used (if this is regarded as satisfactory for recording/communication purposes between communicating parties) – see ‘Minimal representation’ above.

-If recording process also presents a valid SNOMED CT DDescription (or DDescriptions) to assist in the selection/creation of the communicated SNOMED CT EExpression, the associated TTerm (or set of TTerms) must be communicated in CD.code, structured according to the SCG rules, as has been the convention used in examples elsewhere in this implementation guide.
+If recording process also presents a valid SNOMED CT description (or descriptions) to assist in the selection/creation of the communicated SNOMED CT expression, the associated term (or set of terms) must be communicated in CD.code, structured according to the SCG rules, as has been the convention used in examples elsewhere in this implementation guide.